Beyond Brontës: The Mayor’s Screen Diversity Programme

 I’m working, can I fit this job around work or education?

 Ultimately it is a personal decision whether you can balance the programme with other responsibilities and commitments.
-However our sessions will take place on evenings and weekends to make it more feasible to fit around other commitments.
+Our sessions will take place part-time on weekdays.

 Can I reapply for Beyond Brontës?